-Travel to Killarney, a very popular tourist destination and a vibrant town.
+Travel West to Killarney, a very popular tourist destination and a vibrant town.
 The incredibly beautiful surrounding countryside makes Killarney a very special place.
-Enjoy Killarney National Park the traditional way – by horse and cart just as Queen Victoria did in 1861 when she was a guest of the Herbert family who owned Muckross House.
+Enjoy Killarney National Park the traditional way – by horse and cart just as Queen Victoria did in 1861.
 The park was established in 1932 to protect one of Ireland’s most precious natural habitats of ancient woodland, spectacular waterfalls and quiet lakes.

 Killarney To Dingle

 On the short journey from Killarney to Dingle, we will make a stop at Inch Beach, a long flat stretch of beautiful sands and shallow waters perfect for swimming.
 We have had hardy morning swimmers in the past brave the Atlantic Ocean!!